It’s been said that hecklers are an “occupational hazard” for comedians.

 Every minute a comedian goes without getting laughs means that they are not only bombing, but they become increasing susceptible to heckling.

 Note: In most instances it is NOT a lack of comedy talent that causes a comedian to fail to generate laughs.
 It is an issue with the process that they use to create, develop and prepare to deliver their stand-up comedy material that is the issue.

 2. The comedian instigates the heckling themselves.
 Comedians who do not have a solid stand-up comedy act that works on a consistent basis may resort to riffing (asking the audience questions with the hope of being able to respond in a funny way) or they resort to making fun of the audience members that they can see from the stage.

 More often than not, this sort of activity not only fails to generate laughs but can have the effect of directly or indirectly encouraging audience members to heckle.

 Now let me also make it clear that heckling can also occur on occasion when the comedian is slaying the audience, primarily due to an abundance of alcohol consumption by one or more of the audience members.

 But for comedians who have a rock solid stand-up comedy act that generates big laughs consistently, heckling is actually a fairly rare occurrence unless they are instigating the heckling themselves during their show.

-But as I mentioned before, it can and will happen from time to time even if the comedian is slaying the audience.
+Yet, as I previously stated, it can and will happen occasionally even if the comedian is killing the audience overall.

-And as I said in the beginning – it’s hard for audience members to heckle a comedian when they are generating 4-6+ big laughs every minute they are on stage.
+And as I indicated at the outset, it’s difficult for spectators to jeer at a comic when they are getting 4-6+ loud laughs every minute they are performing.